 Understanding Electrical Wires

-An electrical wire consists of a solid or stranded metal core and is also know as a conductor.
-A wire may be a bare conductor or it may be insulated with a continuous layer of nonconductive material, usually made of a special plastic.
-In most cases, it is the type of insulation used that makes a conductor suitable for dry, damp, or wet applications.
+An electrical wire consists of a solid or stranded metal core and is also known as a conductor.
+A wire may be a bare conductor (as in the case of a bare copper grounding wire) or it may be insulated with a continuous layer of nonconductive material, usually made of a special vinyl or nylon plastic.
+In most cases, it is the type of insulation used around the metal wire that makes a conductor suitable for dry, damp, or wet applications.
 While any wire that is approved for damp or wet locations can also be used in dry locations, there are some dry-location wires that do not have the appropriate insulation to be used in damp or wet locations.
-Appropriate uses for various wire types are given in Article 310.10 of the NEC.
+Appropriate uses for various wire types are given in Article 310.10 of the NEC (2017 edition).

 Decoding the Code

 As an example, two of the most common types of wire used in residential projects are THHN and THWN.
 THHN is thermoplastic, highly heat-resistant (up to 90 degrees C.), and nylon-jacketed.
 It is not suitable for wet locations.
 THWN is similar to THHN but is rated only for a maximum of 75 degrees C and it is suitable for wet locations.
 It's important to note that the application can affect the temperature rating of a wire.
 For example, THHW wire is rated for 90 degrees C in dry locations but is rated only for 75 degrees C when used in wet locations.

 The following are some of the most commonly used types of wires suitable for wet locations.
 Again, note that some do not have a W in their coding.
 Also, a number following the letter designation usually indicates a higher value for one or more of the ratings; for example, THWN is rated for 75 degrees C in both wet and dry locations, while THWN-2 is rated for 90 degrees C for both wet and dry locations.